Judge approves clearing people from troublesome Oakland encampment

-OAKLAND, Calif. - A federal judge ruled Friday that Caltrans could go ahead with plans to clear a sprawling homeless encampment in Oakland off its property.
+OAKLAND, Calif. - A federal judge ruled Friday that unhoused residents at a sprawling homeless encampment in Oakland must leave, affecting up to 200 people.

+Federal Judge William Orrick lifted the restraining order he had put in place that prohibited evicting residents at the Wood Street encampment, which sits on Caltrans property.

+Orrick said eviction notices may be posted as soon as Labor Day.

 The Wood Street encampment had been a source of contention between the city of Oakland and the state over whose responsible for providing shelter and housing assistance to unhoused residents who call the encampment home.
 It has been the site of numerous fires which firefighters say are difficult to combat.